ProtocolShield/safenetvpn/README.md

    - Switch protocols
    - Check network connection

-## 📄 License
+## 📄🔐 Proprietary Notice (License)

-This project is proprietary software.
+This project is proprietary and owned by **Protocol Shield**.

+All rights reserved.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited without explicit written permission from the owner.

+This project may include confidential and protected components, including but not limited to:
+- Source code
+- Architecture design
+- Security logic
+- Data processing methods

+Violation may result in legal action.
 All rights reserved.

 ## 🤝 Support